cupy/cupy/docs/source/user_guide/fft.rst

 Fast-Fourier Transform with CuPy
 ================================

-CuPy covers the full Fast Fourier Transform (FFT) functionalities provided in NumPy (see :doc:`../reference/fft`) and a subset in SciPy (see :doc:`../reference/scipy_fft`).
-In addition to those high-level APIs that can be used as is, CuPy provides additional features to 1. access advanced routines that `cuFFT`_ offers, 2. control better the performance and behavior of the FFT routines.
-Some of these features are *experimental* (subject to change or deprecation) or may not be applicable to `hipFFT`_/`rocFFT`_ targeting AMD GPUs.
+CuPy covers the full Fast Fourier Transform (FFT) functionalities provided in NumPy (:mod:`cupy.fft`) and a subset in SciPy (:mod:`cupyx.scipy.fft`).
+In addition to those high-level APIs that can be used as is, CuPy provides additional features to

+1. access advanced routines that `cuFFT`_ offers,
+2. control better the performance and behavior of the FFT routines.

+Some of these features are *experimental* (subject to change, deprecation, or removal, see :doc:`./compatibility`) or may not be applicable to `hipFFT`_/`rocFFT`_ targeting AMD GPUs.

 .. _cuFFT: https://docs.nvidia.com/cuda/cufft/index.html
 .. _hipFFT: https://hipfft.readthedocs.io/en/latest/